jbeardie/FlightFight/README.md

 # FlightFight
-Cave flight game written in python 3 using a PYGAME
+Cave flight game written in python 3 using pygame-module

 This is already a playable (but still under developement) two-player game.
 Initial goal is to create a cave flight game with gravity and a lot of particles and fun!